ethfinex/efx-api-node/README.md

 ```

-Before locking tokens you must have locking approved once
+Once you have approved, you can simply call .lock for locking your tokens
+into the locker address.

 ```js